biobakery/humann/doc/UserManual.md

   --protein-database <protein_database>
                         directory containing the protein database
                         [DEFAULT: humann2/data/uniref_DEMO]
-  --average-read-length <1>
-                        the average length of the reads
-                        [DEFAULT: 1]
   --evalue <1.0>        the evalue threshold to use with the translated search
                         [DEFAULT: 1.0]
   --metaphlan <metaphlan>